saheerb/ci-test/docs/index.md

 The following playbooks are used to configure all the relevant parts:

-* lab_sssd_auth.yml file: enable LDAP authentication
+* `lab_sssd_auth.yml`: enable LDAP authentication
-* lab_snmp_enable.yml file:  enable SNMP, and non-free/contrib apt sources (needed for working SNMP set up with APC PDUs )
+* `lab_snmp_enable.yml`: enable SNMP, and non-free/contrib apt sources (needed for working SNMP set up with APC PDUs)
-* lab_docker.yml file: install docker apt repository and docker service itself
+* `lab_docker.yml`: install docker apt repository and docker service itself
-* lab_aws_client.yml file: enable AWS authentication with AWS to preload docker images
+* `lab_aws_client.yml`: enable AWS authentication with AWS to preload docker images
-* lab_lava_repo.yml file: add LAVA apt repository
+* `lab_lava_repo.yml`: add LAVA apt repository
-* dhcp_tf.yml file: for the static leases and general DHCP server configuration
+* `dhcp_tf.yml`: for the static leases and general DHCP server configuration

-Installing LAVA ( worker and master ) is a manual process.
-After that, the lava-lab.yml file takes care of setting up the correct device dictionaries, device types and health checks as configured in the separate [lava-lab repository](https://git.linaro.org/lava/lava-lab.git).
+Installing LAVA (worker and master) is a manual process.
+After that, the `lava-lab.yml` file takes care of setting up the correct device dictionaries, device types and health checks as configured in the separate [lava-lab repository](https://git.linaro.org/lava/lava-lab.git).

-Until the salt migration to ansible is complete you will need to go on tf-master.tflab host (ssh root@10.88.16.10).
+Until the Salt migration to Ansible is complete you will need to go on `tf-master.tflab` host (`ssh root@10.88.16.10`).
 As root:

 ```
 	# (cd /srv/lava-lab; git pull)
 	# salt ‘*’ state.highstate
 ```

-Note: on a brand new installation, you will need to run the ‘salt’ command twice.
-It’s due to an ordering problem in the salt state configuration.
-It will be fixed by the ansible migration.
+Note: on a brand new installation, you will need to run the `salt` command twice.
+It’s due to an ordering problem in the Salt state configuration.
+It will be fixed by the Ansible migration.

 ## LAVA Master

 LAVA Master and dispatchers run the Debian distribution (at the time of writing, Debian 10 Buster).
-LAVA packages are installed from apt.lavasoftware.org repository.
-On top of the basic installation, LAB specific configuration is applied with ansible.
+LAVA packages are installed from `apt.lavasoftware.org` repository.
+On top of the basic installation, LAB specific configuration is applied with Ansible.
-Note: the installation of lava-server is a manual process (and still a work in progress), while other configurations are automated and described in the ansible playbooks above.
+Note: the installation of lava-server is a manual process (and still a work in progress), while other configurations are automated and described in the Ansible playbooks above.

 ## LAVA Dispatchers

 TF instance uses 2 types of dispatchers:

 * x86 dispatcher running on the same hardware as LAVA master.
 This dispatcher hosts Fast Models (FVP), QEMU, and Juno devices.
 * Arm dispatchers running on Raspberry Pi 4 hardware.
 This dispatcher hosts MPS2 and Musca B1 devices.

-LAVA dispatchers setup is described in the LAVA documentation: https://lava.readthedocs.io/en/latest/admin/advanced-tutorials/deploying-rpi4b-as-worker/
+LAVA dispatchers setup is described in the LAVA documentation: [https://lava.readthedocs.io/en/latest/admin/advanced-tutorials/deploying-rpi4b-as-worker/](https://lava.readthedocs.io/en/latest/admin/advanced-tutorials/deploying-rpi4b-as-worker/).

 ## Upgrades